Life-Long Learning Brings Success

 "You don't have to become someone else to improve things in your life," he emphasizes.
 "Just figure out what you want to achieve in life, then determine who you need to be hangin’ out with and what you need to do to get that stuff done!"

 Have a question for Mark.
-C.?
-Ask or leave a comment below!
+C. or want to leave a comment?